 - a.
-Yes, this is reviewed by NY DPS staff and entered into the 2020 Performance Measures Report.
-Additionally, this is reviewed during the enforcement process of NY DPS requirements. - b. & c.
-Yes, this is reviewed by NY DPS staff and entered into the 2020 Performance Measures Report. - d.
-Yes, this is reviewed during the construction or other types of field inspections. - e.
-Yes, the operator has elected to not requalify the individual but to release the individual from employment. - f.
-In CY2020 the number was 319 and in CY2019 the number was 400.
-The average number of mismarks per company was 29 in CY2020. - g.
+Yes, each report is reviewed by NY DPS staff for accuracies and entered their Performance Measures Report. - b. & c.
+Yes, this is reviewed by NY DPS staff and entered their Performance Measures Report. - d.
+Yes, this is reviewed during the construction inspection and when a damage report has been submitted. - e.
+No, the operator uses a contractor firm for personnel to locate facilities.
+The contractor does not requalify an individual if they mismark a facility.
+They release the individual from employment. - f.
+In CY2021 the number was 358. - g.
 Unknow due to NY Dig Law does not allow the contractor to dig until the operator has located their facilities. - h.
 Yes, this has been found to have occurred and NY DPS has issued fines.
 These fines have encourage the operator to make corrections to their mapping errors. - i.
 Yes.
 This is reviewed during an office or field inspection or incident investigation. - j.
-Yes, this is reviewed and reported in the 2020 Performance Measures Report.
+Yes, this is reviewed and reported in the 2021 Performance Measures Report.